CorrinKocher/CorrinKocher/README.md

 # Hello There 👋
-I'm a junior developer based out of Columbus, Ohio.
+I'm a software developer based out of Columbus, Ohio.